NanditaPore/Django-and-React-Project/README.md

 Now lets start with some pages and set up the navigation for this application.
 Creating some files in pages folder with name Login.jsx , Register.jsx , Home.jsx , NotFound.jsx inside each one creating a component .
 In all the files write the basic function and return the div text same as the file name.
 Then go to app.jsx in this file we are going to rout all the pages , navigate to different url  in our application . so import BrowserRouter Routes Route Navigate from react-router-dom and import all the components we just created and also import the ProtectedRoute file we had created.Then write 2 simple functions first one for logging out so function logout it will localstorage.clear() it will clear refresh and access token , then return navigate to /login.
 Then the second function RegisterAndLogout it will localstorage.clear() and return <Register/>  so if someone is registering , first the localstorage must be cleared so that it dont end up submitting access tokens to the register which will give errror. so coming to the main function for navigating all the components in App return BrowserRouter inside that Routes then inside that specify the home route "<Route   path="/"  element={<ProtectedRoute> <Home/><ProtectedRoute>}/>" , so the point is that it cannot access the home component unless the user have an access token and its valid because home is for login users only .Adding another route /login elements will be only loginpage beacuse its caanot be protected same with all.But add * in the path for NotFound element and add element RegisterAndLogout for /register path .
 For testing this go to frontend directory and install npm or if install run command npm run dev

+#### Generic form

+Making a generic form which can be dynamically used for both register and login .

 #### Home Page